Deluxe German Potato Salad Recipe

 - 2 tablespoons minced fresh parsley

 - Additional salt, optional

-- 1. In a large skillet, cook bacon over medium heat until crisp.
-Using a slotted spoon, remove to paper towels; drain, reserving 1/4 cup drippings.
+- 1. In a large skillet, cook the bacon over medium heat until it is crisp.
+Remove bacon to paper towels.
+Drain the skillet, reserving 1/4 cup drippings.
 Saute celery and onion in drippings until tender.